Download ready research about resistance and materials laboratory in Word file format with edit capability

 1: Tensile test

-Objective: By testing the tensile strength of metals and plotting the stress and relative length change (ratio of length change to initial length), the necessary information can be obtained about how the force affects the body particles and the reaction that the body shows with increasing force. .
+Purpose: By testing the tensile strength of metals and drawing the diagram of stress and relative length change (the ratio of length change to initial length), it is possible to obtain the necessary information about the effect of force on the particles of the body and the reaction that the body shows with increasing force. .

 Building a tensile testing machine